 ProSTEP Employee Training Assistance Fund

 Financial assistance is available to businesses in the Advanced Manufacturing sector and to businesses with IT/Software occupations to offset training costs for employees in targeted occupation groups.
-The ETA fund was created to increase business competiveness and employee retention by supporting regional employers’ efforts to skill-up their existing workforce.
+Training providers may also apply for funding on behalf of an eligible company or a consortium of eligible companies.
+The ETAF was created to increase business competiveness and employee retention by supporting regional employers’ efforts to skill-up their existing workforce.

 - Companies must be located in Clark, Cowlitz or Wahkiakum counties

-- Employees to be trained must have a minimum of a high school diploma or equivalent
+- Employees to be trained must have a minimum of a high school diploma or equivalent, be at least 18 years old and a U.S. citizen/resident

 - Funds are available to Advanced Manufacturing companies and to businesses with IT/Software occupations seeking to improve the skills of their current employees in these targeted occupations: